sparkflows/sparkflows-docs/docs/snowflake/browse-snowflake-tables.rst

 Explore Snowflake Tables/Views
 ===========================

-Fire Insights allows you to browse your Snowflake databases, schemas, tables and views.
+Sparkflows allows you to browse your Snowflake databases, schemas, tables and views.

 Follow the steps below: